eclipse-threadx/getting-started/Renesas/RSK_RX65N_2MB/readme.md

     After the installation completes, the Azure IoT Explorer opens automatically.
 Keep the IoT Explorer open, you'll use it in later steps.

-1. **Todo** Add RX compiler to path
+1. Add RX compiler to the Windows Path:

+    > *%USERPROFILE%\AppData\Roaming\GCC for Renesas RX 8.3.0.202004-GNURX-ELF\rx-elf\rx-elf\bin*

 1. After the installation, open a new console window to recognize the configuration changes made by the setup script.
 Use this console to complete the remaining programming tasks in the tutorial.
 You can use Windows CMD, PowerShell, or Git Bash for Windows.

-1. Run the following code to confirm that CMake version 3.14 or later is installed.
+1. Run the following commands to confirm that CMake version 3.14 or later is installed and the RX compiler path is setup correctly:

     ```shell
     cmake --version
+    rx-elf-gcc
     ```

 To install the remaining tools:

 1. Install [Renesas Flash Programmer](https://www.renesas.com/software-tool/renesas-flash-programmer-programming-gui).
-The Renesas Flash Programmer contains the tools needed to flash the Renesas RX65N.
+The Renesas Flash Programmer contains the drivers and tools needed to flash the Renesas RX65N via the Renesas E2 Lite.

 ### Create an IoT hub